sematic-ai/sematic/docs/types.md

     )
 ```

-and the following button will show up in the UI:
+The following button will be shown.

 ![Link view in the UI](https://user-images.githubusercontent.com/429433/183307054-5361cb1d-fba2-4b81-80b4-fc73b817b1d9.png)